spacetelescope/slitlessutils/docs/calib.rst

 #.
 Evaluate the spectral trace with the parameter (:math:`t`).

 .. note::
 	For linear dispersion models, this inversion can be done analytically.
-For higher-order polynomials, ``slitlessutils`` inverts using `Halleys Method <https://en.wikipedia.org/wiki/Halley%27s_method>`_.
+For higher-order polynomials, ``slitlessutils`` inverts using `Halley's Method <https://en.wikipedia.org/wiki/Halley%27s_method>`_.